 The course finishes with an extensive four-month individual research project in the student's chosen branch of Petroleum Engineering.
-A broad range of research topics are covered and all projects are supervised by an academic from Imperial College London and many are done in collaboration with major petroleum companies allowing students to make contacts and gain practical experience within the industry.
+A broad range of research topics are covered and all projects are supervised by an academic from Imperial College London.
+Many research projects are done in collaboration with major petroleum companies allowing students to make contacts and gain practical experience within the industry.

 The projects expand upon the core taught modules, requiring independent thinking and critical analysis, resulting in an addition to knowledge of substantial depth and relevance to the modern petroleum industry.
 On completion of the projects will be a series of presentations to faculty of Imperial College London and our associates in industry.
-A number of the final theses are published as SPE (Society of Petroleum Engineers) papers
+A number of the final theses are published as Society of Petroleum Engineers (SPE) papers.

 Please see the course outline document below for details on course assessment.